ashmil19/ashmil19/README.md

 # 💫 About Me:
 👋 Hey there!
-I'm [Your Name], a software engineer with a deep focus on building clean, efficient, and scalable solutions.  <br>🔧 I’ve had the privilege of working on complex systems that demand precision, performance, and creativity.  <br>🚀 Passionate about innovation, problem-solving, and pushing the boundaries of what tech can do.  <br>🛠️ From front-end finesse to back-end architecture—I'm all about delivering quality at every layer.  <br>📫 Let’s connect and build something meaningful.
+I'm Ashmil, a software engineer with a deep focus on building clean, efficient, and scalable solutions.  <br>🔧 I’ve had the privilege of working on complex systems that demand precision, performance, and creativity.  <br>🚀 Passionate about innovation, problem-solving, and pushing the boundaries of what tech can do.  <br>🛠️ From front-end finesse to back-end architecture—I'm all about delivering quality at every layer.  <br>📫 Let’s connect and build something meaningful.

 ## 🌐 Socials: